marshalneves/vidly/README.md

 It implements the following concepts:

-  * CRUD Operations Using MONGODB
+  * CRUD Operations Using MongoDB
-  * Data validation with Mongoose
+  * Data Validation with Mongoose
-  * Authentication and autorization
+  * Authentication and Autorization
-  * Handling and Logging Erros
+  * Handling and Logging Errors
   * Tests (Unit and Integration)